-- Importance Sampling (IS): has no settings - Lightweight Metropolis Hastings (LMH): has no settings - Random-Walk Metropolis Hastings (RMH): has two settings: the probability α of using a local MCMC move and the spread σ of the local move.
-We used the default $\alpha = 0.5, \sigma = 1$ and another setting facilitating local moves with $\alpha = 0.8, \sigma = 2$. - Sequential Monte Carlo (SMC): number of particles $\in \{1, 1000\}$.
-The default is 1 and we also picked 1000 to see the effect of a larger number of particles while not increasing the running time too much. - Particle Gibbs (PGibbs): number of particles $\in \{2, 1000\}$.
+- Importance Sampling (IS): has no settings - Lightweight Metropolis Hastings (LMH): has no settings - Random-Walk Metropolis Hastings (RMH): has two settings: the probability $\alpha$ of using a local MCMC move and the spread $\sigma$ of the local move.
+We used the default $\alpha = 0.5, \sigma = 1$ and another setting facilitating local moves with $\alpha = 0.8, \sigma = 2$ . - Sequential Monte Carlo (SMC): number of particles ∈ {1, 1000}.
+The default is 1 and we also picked 1000 to see the effect of a larger number of particles while not increasing the running time too much. - Particle Gibbs (PGibbs): number of particles ∈ {2, 1000}.
 The default is 2 and we also picked 1000 as the other setting for the same reason as for SMC. - Interacting Particle MCMC (IPMCMC): it has the settings "number of particles per sweep", "number of nodes running SMC and CSMC", "number of nodes running CSMC", and "whether to return all particles (or just one)".
 We left the last three settings at their defaults (32 nodes, 16 nodes running CSMC, return all particles).
 For the number of nodes and the number of nodes we chose the default setting (2) and a higher one (1000) for the same reason as SMC.

-A full list of Anglican's inference algorithms and their settings can be found at https://probprog. github.io/anglican/inference.
-Each inference algorithm was run 20 times on each benchmark to reduce noise.
+A full list of Anglican's inference algorithms and their settings can be found at https://probprog.github.io/anglican/inference.
+Each inference algorithm was run 20 times on each benchmark and the running times were averaged to reduce noise.
 This took around an hour per benchmark.
-The experiments were run on a laptop computer with a Intelő Core i5-8250U CPU @ 1.60GHz Œ 8 processor and 16 GiB of RAM, running Ubuntu 22.04.2.

-D.1 Benchmarks
+D.3 Benchmarks with infinite support

-A summary with important information on each benchmark can be found in Table 4, including some statistics about the probabilistic programs.
+A summary with important information on each benchmark can be found in Table 5, including some statistics about the probabilistic programs.
 We describe each benchmark in more detail in the following.